-I’d already lived with chronic migraines, occipital neuralgia, and thoracic outlet syndrome for seven years.
+I’d already lived with chronic migraine, occipital neuralgia, and thoracic outlet syndrome for seven years.
 When I learned I was pregnant, I knew that my pain would affect my parenting, but I didn’t realize just how significantly.

 I remember one night in particular so vividly when my son was just a couple months old.
 It was around 3 a.m., and I couldn’t lay down.
 I couldn’t move around.
 I couldn’t watch television.
 I couldn’t read.
 I just was.
 Since he was a colicky infant, I knew my baby would soon wake and need me.